Jman001188/CSE540-BlockchainGroupProject/backend/DB.md

 ## 🗺️ Entity-Relationship Diagram

 This diagram maps exactly how your SQL tables are linked together via Primary Keys (PK) and Foreign Keys (FK).
-*(If you are viewing this in VS Code, open the Markdown Preview `Ctrl + Shift + V` to see the interactive diagram!)*

 ```mermaid
 erDiagram